These activities may be:

 South Hams Citizens Advice Bureau:£9,918

-Enabling personalised advice appointments for landlords and tenants designed to raise awareness of their housing rights & responsibilities with a focus on recent and forthcoming changes in energy regulations.
+Enabling personalised advice appointments for landlords and tenants through the project ‘Sustainable Tenancies’, designed to raise awareness of housing rights & responsibilities with a focus on recent and forthcoming changes in energy regulations.

 Father Hudson’s Society: £9,994

-Developing the ‘Migrant voices, Migrant housing solutions’ project which supports refugees and EU migrants to secure and sustain tenancies.
+Developing the ‘Safe & Sound – Improving understanding and sustaining tenancies for new migrants’ project which supports refugees and EU migrants to secure and sustain tenancies.

 Centre for Sustainable Energy:£14,050